evershinemj/eclipse/search.md

 # search current file via file search
 when searching current file, instead of using 'ctrl-f', it's worthy of considering `file search`.
 ## advantages:
-- a dedicate view(tab) shows up
+- a dedicated view(tab) shows up
-- inside this view, up and down arrows can be used for easy navigating
+- inside this view, up and down arrows can be used for easy navigation
 - search results are highlighted